 Pomodoro is for those who:

-• They love clear metrics (completed tomatoes = progress).
+• They love clear metrics (completed pomodoros = progress).

-• They need frequent breaks to recharge their batteries.
+• They need frequent breaks to recharge their energy.

 Time Blocking is for those who: